 Management regards total equity attributable to owners of the Company as capital.
-The amount of capital as at 31 March 2022 and 2021 amounted to approximately HK\$151,877,000 and HK\$121,995,000 respectively.
+The amount of capital as at 31 March 2023 and 2022 amounted to approximately HK\$163,961,000 and HK\$151,877,000 respectively.

-41. AGGREGATE AMOUNT OF AUTHORISED LOANS
+40. AGGREGATE AMOUNT OF AUTHORISED LOANS

-No outstanding loans have been made under the authority of sections 280 and 281 of the Companies Ordinance during the year ended 31 March 2022 (2021: nil).
+No outstanding loans have been made under the authority of sections 280 and 281 of the Companies Ordinance during the year ended 31 March 2023 (2022: nil).

-42. ACQUISITION OF SUBSIDIARIES
+41. ACQUISITION OF SUBSIDIARIES IN PREVIOUS PERIOD

-On 9 July 2021, the Group entered into an agreement with ServiceOne Global, a related party of the Group, to acquire 70% of the issued share capital of S1IHL (the "Acquisition").
+On 9 July 2021, the Group entered into an agreement with ServiceOne Global Holdings Limited ("Vendor"), a related party of the Group, to acquire 70% issued share capital of S1IHL (the "Acquisition").
 The S1IHL Group is principally engaged in provision of IT infrastructure management services including IT hardware maintenance, helpdesk, IT outsourcing, and workflow automation services to end-users ("End-user Business").
 Pursuant to completion of the Acquisition, the Group has vertically extended its business to provision of End-user Business.
 The Acquisition has been accounted for as acquisition of business using the acquisition method.